 Types of Customer Analytics

 There are three main types of analytics available when using a WiFi analytics platform: Footfall Metrics, Customer & Loyalty Metrics, and Engagement Metrics.

-As mentioned above, Footfall Metrics can be collected whether customers log into your WiFi access point or not.
+As mentioned above, whether customers log into your WiFi access point or not, Footfall Metrics can be collected.
 They include metrics such as average daily traffic, daily first-time visitors, dwell times, visit times and more.

 Useful WiFi analytics platforms also include Customer Engagement & Business Metrics.
-These metrics can give you a great understanding of how deep of a connection that exists between your business and your customers, as well as how lucrative that connection is to your business.
+These metrics can give you a great understanding of how deep of a connection that exists between your business and your customers.
+And they can reveal how lucrative that connection is to your business.
 You’ll have access to data such as average customer ratings, customer churn rates, customer lifetime values, per-person averages and more.

-All of these metrics can be viewed by any date span, and can be compared between two locations or groups of locations.
+Users view these metrics by any date span.
+Or, they can be compared between two locations or groups of locations.

 Using Customer Analytics For Business Growth

 In marketing, it may seem as if the more people you reach, the better the results you’ll garner.
 But this isn’t necessarily correct.
 According to CMO.com, targeted advertisements are, on average, almost twice as effective as non-targeted ads.

 For instance, sending out an email about a late night happy hour may not resonate well with older customers or those who are up early in the morning.
 In this case, you wouldn’t want to spend your marketing resources on sending this message to early risers.

 Customer analytics allow you to do just that.